School Leaver / 16 - 18 yr OldAdultsEmployersApprenticeships

 How many hours / days per week is this course?

-You will build an e-portfolio of evidence towards the diploma and will be assessed in the workplace using a range of methods, for example written assignments, case study work, reflective accounts and practical observation etc.
+You will build an e-portfolio of evidence and will be assessed in the workplace using a range of methods, for example written assignments, case study work, reflective accounts and practical observation etc.

 An Assessor will visit you in the workplace on a regular basis in order to support you.